IME Exam for L&I Claims in Washington

 When You Should Contact An Attorney

-Once an L&I claims manager orders an IME to fight your claim, you should immediately contact an L&I attorney.
+Once an L&I claims manager orders an independent medical examination to fight your claim, you should immediately contact an L&I attorney.
 They can identify any tests or procedures that aren’t appropriate to the IME counsel, and counsel you on risky or unfavorable subjects you should avoid discussing during the exam.

 FREE Case Analysis